ryanprescott/cvs-health-take-home/README.md

 ## Usage

-- Access the API data by querying `http://localhost:3000` in Postman, Insomnia, cURL or a similar tool.
+- Access the API data by querying `http://localhost:3000?year=xxxx` in Postman, Insomnia, cURL, or a similar tool.
+Year should be a four digit year.

 ## Testing